Remember These? 6 Classic Cambodian Childhood Games

 Leak Kanseng (លាក់កន្សែង)

 "Hiding the Scarf."
-Children sit in a circle while one person walks around and secretly drops a scarf behind someone, who must then chase them around the circle.
+Children sit in a circle singing a specific song while one person walks around the outside and secretly drops a scarf behind someone.
+That person must then grab the scarf and chase the dropper around the circle!

 Children playing Teanh Prot.